JDingo/reaktor-2022-assignment/README.md

 ## GitHub Pages

 There is a small demo on this project's GitHub Page.
 Deployment can be found here: https://jdingo.github.io/reaktor-2022-assignment/.
 The page fetches data from the API through a proxy.
-Files related to the proxy can be found in the `proxy` folder.
+Files and a README related to the proxy can be found in the `proxy` folder.